 2. MATERIAL AND METHODS

 All total eight (8) roselle selections as maintained in AAU, Jorhat viz., JorRS 10-01, JorRS 10-02, JorRS 10-03, RS 12-04, RS 12-05, RS 12-06, JorRS 09-01 and RLC-10 were used in the present investigation (Table 1).
 With these materials including JorRS 09-01 as standard check (SC) and RLC-10 as local check (LC) varieties, the field experiment was conducted as Station Trials at the Horticultural farm of the Assam Agricultural University, Jorhat during Rabi seasons of 2016-17 to 2018-19.
 The seeds were sown on the nursery beds in the month of June every year.
-At 30 days after sowing the seedlings were transplanted in the main field following a spacing of 75 cm between rows and 60 cm between plants in the rows.
+At 30 days after sowing the seedlings were transplanted in the main field following a spacing of 75 cm between rows and 60 cm between plants in the rows.(Kindly add a digram for better understanding).
 The experiment was laid out in a randomized block design with 3 replications.
 The size of the plot was 3.0 m x 2.4 m accommodating 16 plants per plot.
-The FYM @ 7-8 t/ha and N:P2O5:K2O @ 40:20:20 kg/ha respectively were applied for providing required nutrients for the crop.
-The observations were recorded on days to first picking of leaves and fruits from transplanting, plant height (cm), number of branches per plant, leaf length (cm), leaf petiole length (cm), number of lobes per leaf, leaf yield per plant (kg), number of fruits per plant, fruit length (cm), fruit width (cm) and fruit yield per plant (g).
+The FYM @ 7-8 t/ha and N: P2O5:K2O @ 40:20:20 kg/ha respectively were applied for providing required nutrients for the crop.
+The observations were recorded on days to first picking of leaves and fruits from transplanting, plant height (cm), number of branches per plant, leaf length (cm), leaf petiole length (cm), number of lobes per leaf, leaf yield per plant (kg), number of fruits per plant, fruit length (cm), fruit width (cm) and fruit yield per plant (g)(Make a table of it) .
 The quality characters were judged based on leaf colour, organoleptic taste and consumer preference.
 Morphological and quantitative characterization was also done as per standard descriptor [11].
 Standard procedure [16] was followed for statistical analysis of yield and component characters.
 The promising varieties were tested in Multilocation Trial (MLT) s conducted in 2 research stations and 2 KVKs of AAU located in 3 different zones of Assam viz., Lower Brahmaputra Valley Zone (LBVZ), North Bank Plain Zone (NBPZ) and Hill Zone (HZ).
 The On Farm Trial (OFT)s were conducted in Farmers’ Fields (12) located in 4 different districts of 3 zones viz., UBVZ, LBVZ and HZ.

 3. RESULTS